operasoftware/devopera/articles/_posts/2008-07-08-html-basics.md

 The document first starts with a document type element, or doctype (described in more detail in the [Choosing the right doctype…][4]).
 This describes which type of HTML is being used — so that browsers can determine how to interpret the document, and work out whether it is following the rules it says it is going to follow.

-[4]: http://dev.opera.com/articles/view/14-choosing-the-right-doctype-for-your/ (choosing the right doctype)
+[4]: http://dev.opera.com/articles/view/14-choosing-the-right-doctype-for-your/ (Choosing the right doctype)

 After this, you can see the opening tag of the `html` element.
 This is a wrapper around the entire document.
 The closing `html` tag is the last thing in any HTML document.

 Inside the `html` element, there is the `head` element.
 This is a wrapper to contain information about the document (the metadata).
 This is described in more detail in [the next article][5].
 Inside the head is the `title` element, which defines the “Example page” heading in the menu bar.

-[5]: http://dev.opera.com/articles/view/13-the-html-head-element/ (article about the HTML head)
+[5]: http://dev.opera.com/articles/view/13-the-html-head-element/ (Article about the HTML head)

 After the `<head>` element there is a `<body>` element, which is the wrapper to contain the actual content of the page — in this case, only a level-one header (`<h1>`) element, which contains the text “Hello world.”
 And that’s our document in full.